 High inhaled concentrations of mixed hydrocarbons may produce narcosis characterised by nausea, vomiting and lightheadedness.
 Inhalation of aerosols may produce severe pulmonary oedema, pneumonitis and pulmonary haemorrhage.
 Inhalation of petroleum hydrocarbons consisting substantially of low molecular weight species (typically C2-C12) may produce irritation of mucous membranes, incoordination, giddiness, nausea, vertigo, confusion, headache, appetite loss, drowsiness, tremors and anaesthetic stupor.
 Massive exposures may produce central nervous system depression with sudden collapse and deep coma; fatalities have been recorded.
 Irritation of the brain and/or apnoeic anoxia may produce convulsions.
 Central nervous system (CNS) depression may include nonspecific discomfort, symptoms of giddiness, headache, dizziness, nausea, anaesthetic effects, slowed reaction time, slurred speech and may progress to unconsciousness.
 Serious poisonings may result in respiratory depression and may be fatal.

 A significant number of individuals exposed to mixed trimethylbenzenes complained of nervousness, tension, anxiety and asthmatic bronchitis.
 Peripheral blood showed a tendency to hypochromic anaemia and a deviation from normal in coagulability of the blood.
 Hydrocarbon concentrations ranged from 10 to 60 ppm.
-Contamination of the mixture with benzene may have been responsible for the blood dyscrasias.
+Contamination of the mixture with benzene may have been

 High concentrations of mesitylene vapour (5000 to 9000 ppm) caused central nervous system depression in mice.

-Acute effects from inhalation of high concentrations of vapour are pulmonary irritation, including coughing, with nausea; central nervous system depression - characterised by headache and dizziness, increased reaction time, fatigue and loss of co-ordination.
-The acute toxicity of inhaled alkylbenzenes is best described by central nervous system depression.
-As a rule, these compounds may also act as general anaesthetics.

-Systemic poisoning produced by general anaesthesia is characterised by lightheadedness, nervousness, apprehension, euphoria, confusion, dizziness, drowsiness, tinnitus, blurred or double vision, vomiting and sensations of heat, cold or numbness, twitching, tremors, convulsions, unconsciousness and respiratory depression and arrest.
-Cardiac arrest may result from cardiovascular collapse.
-Bradycardia, and hypotension may also be produced.
+Acute effects from inhalation of high concentrations of vapour are pulmonary irritation, including coughing, with nausea; central nervous system depression - characterised by headache and dizziness, increased reaction time, fatigue and loss of co-ordination The acute toxicity of inhaled alkylbenzene is best described by central nervous system depression.
+These compounds may also act as general anaesthetics.
+Whole body symptoms of poisoning include light-headedness, nervousness, apprehension, a feeling of well-being, confusion, dizziness, drowsiness, ringing in the ears, blurred or double vision, vomiting and sensations of heat, cold or numbness, twitching, tremors, convulsions, unconsciousness, depression of breathing, and arrest.
+Heart stoppage may result from cardiovascular collapse.
+A slow heart rate and low blood pressure may also occur.